This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-What is Erb’s Palsy?
+What Is Erb’s Palsy?

 Complications and Prognosis

 The outlook for most babies born with a brachial plexus injury is good.
-Most often the damage is minor and heals naturally given time.
+Most often, the damage is minor and heals naturally in time.
 Most of these babies will heal and recover all function and sensation in an arm by three to six months of age.

-For instance, doctors are responsible for monitoring pregnant women for any possible complications.
+For instance, doctors monitor pregnant women for any possible complications.
 If your child was abnormally large or showed signs of being breech, your doctor should have noticed and made the appropriate decision regarding performing a Cesarean section.

-Another way in which your doctor could be negligible is in how much force was used during delivery.
+Another way your doctor could be negligible is how much force they used during delivery.
 If a baby presents as breech, or its head gets stuck in the pelvis or birth canal, a doctor or other medical professional may feel pressured to get the baby out as quickly as possible.

 Finding an Erb’s Palsy Lawyer

-There are statutes of limitation on medical malpractice cases and it is also important to work with a lawyer while the details of the incident are still fresh for you and any witnesses.
+There are statutes of limitation on medical malpractice cases, and it is also essential to work with a lawyer while the details of the incident are still fresh for you and any witnesses.

 It is crucial moving forward that you work with a lawyer experienced in these kinds of cases.
-Without this expert guidance you could make any number of mistakes and miss your chance to get compensation for your child’s future.
+Without this expert guidance, you could make many mistakes and miss your chance to get compensation for your child’s future.

 Filing a Lawsuit

 To file a lawsuit alleging medical malpractice in the case of your child’s Erb’s palsy, you must be able to prove several things.
-A good Erb’s palsy lawyer will first be able to tell you if you have a case or not, and then will be able to make your case by proving these points.
+A good Erb’s palsy lawyer will first be able to tell you if you have a case or not and then will be able to make your case by proving these points.